Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model

 However, we anticipate replacement of the $Q$-factor by $Q/(1+AQ/\omega_0)$~\footnote{Net quality factor corresponding to the net decay rate ($\Gamma=A+\omega_0/Q$) would be $Q'$ such that $\Gamma=\omega_0/Q'$.
 Thus, we have $Q'=Q/(1+AQ/\omega_0)$.} in the Purcell factor to capture the Purcell effect substantially in such a cavity with further replacement of the mode-volume by an effective finite mode-volume ($V_{eff}$).
-The effective mode-volume would considerably increase the value of the $A$ coefficient from $A=0.5536116\times10^6$/s to $A=1\times10^6$/s for fitting Eqn. (\ref{eqn:6c}) (dotted line, FIG. \ref{fig1b}) with the experimental data \cite{Brune} for the effective mode-volume $300.7$ times the geometrical volume of the cavity.
-We show the fitting of Eqn. (\ref{eqn:6c}) by the dashed line in FIG. \ref{fig1b} for the enhanced decay in the open resonant cavity.
-Natural decay from the lower level ($|n=50\rangle$) is ignored in our analysis as radiative lifetime ($30$ ms \cite{Brune}) is quite longer than the time scale involved in FIG. \ref{fig1b}.
-However, agreement of our result (Eqn. (\ref{eqn:6c}): dashed line, FIG. \ref{fig1b}) with the experimental data \cite{Brune} gives us enough confidence to go ahead with the generalized semiclassical model to show time-dependence in the rate of stimulated transitions and its natural consequences towards nonequilibrium statistical mechanics for a two-level system exposed to the thermal radiation field in the free-space at any temperature.
+The effective mode-volume would considerably increase the value of the $A$ coefficient from $A=0.5536116\times10^6$/s to $A=1\times10^6$/s for fitting Eq.~(\ref{eqn:6c}) with the experimental data~\cite{Brune} for the effective mode-volume $300.7$ times the geometrical volume of the cavity.
+We show the fitting of Eq.~(\ref{eqn:6c}) by the dotted line in FIG. \ref{fig1b} for the enhanced decay in the open resonant cavity.
+Natural decay from the lower level ($|n=50\rangle$) is ignored in our analysis as radiative lifetime ($30$ ms~\cite{Brune}) is quite longer than the time scale involved in FIG. \ref{fig1b}.
+However, agreement of our result (Eq.~(\ref{eqn:6c}); dashed line, FIG. \ref{fig1b}) with the experimental data~\cite{Brune} gives us enough confidence to go ahead with the generalized semiclassical model to show the time-dependence in the rate of stimulated transitions and its natural consequences for nonequilibrium statistical mechanics of a two-level system exposed to the thermal radiation field in free space at any temperature.

 While the rate of stimulated emission can be found to be primarily controlled by the convolved line-shape in Eq.~(\ref{eqn:6bb}) as $\frac{d P_{2\rightarrow1}(t)}{dt}\propto \text{e}^{-\Gamma t}$ in short time scale ($\omega_\gamma t\ll1$), the rate would be found to be primarily controlled, as shown in the next section, by the oscillatory part in Eq.~(\ref{eqn:6c}) in the long time scale ($\omega_\gamma t\gg1$).
 Thus the line shapes, even if heuristically structured, have no major roles in the long time behaviour of the population dynamics which would be specially important if we analyse the situation near the thermodynamic equilibrium of the system in the weak coupling regime ($\omega_\gamma/A\ll1$).